List of international achievements in Sports by Saudis

 Sports play a multi-dimensional role in the development of a country.
 It has grown into a business that’s helping a country financially by generating income.

-Through the sponsoring of sports teams and events, the world’s biggest brands demonstrate the power they exercise on sports business throughout the world.
+Through the sponsoring of sports teams and events, the world’s biggest brands demonstrate the power they exercise in the sports business throughout the world.

 Active participation in mega-sport events also improves infrastructure, generates employment, and increases the influx of foreign capital in the country.